codeforamerica/ohana-api/INSTALL.md

 ## Local Setup

-Before you can run Ohana API, you'll need to have the following software packages installed on your computer: Git, PhantomJS, Postgres, Ruby 2.3+, and RVM (or rbenv).
+Before you can run Ohana API, you'll need to have the following software packages installed on your computer: Git, Postgres, Ruby 2.3+, and RVM (or rbenv).
 If you're on a Linux machine, you'll also need Node.js and `libpq-dev`.